Xiao97Wang/Graphical-User-Interface-for-Tensor-Network-contraction/README.md

 It is the first graphical user interface that allows you to contract a tensor network by dragging the tensors by you hand.

+realise tensor operations by draging and clicking
 ![image](https://github.com/user-attachments/assets/5ef2e575-0502-4d78-93be-244c36cf19df)

+double-click a tensor to access its value
 ![image](https://github.com/user-attachments/assets/78ab59e0-c59a-4d93-963f-a5dd70a3f6ac)